chucklapress/simple_groovy_curl/README.md

 ## Contributing
 This is simply here for educational or reference purposes.
-Thanks for check it out!
+Thanks for checking it out!

 ## License